Introduction to Python

 float

-Python is a dynamically typed language, i.e. you can have a variable of one type and then assign another type to it.
+Python is a dynamically typed language, which means you can have a variable of one type and then assign it another type.

 a = 5type(a)